puppeteer/puppeteer/docs/api/puppeteer.page.setviewport.md

 - `hasTouch`: Specifies if viewport supports touch events.
 Defaults to `false`

-- `isLandScape`: Specifies if viewport is in landscape mode.
+- `isLandscape`: Specifies if viewport is in landscape mode.
 Defaults to false.

 NOTE: in certain cases, setting viewport will reload the page in order to set the isMobile or hasTouch properties.